Ensure that you have optimised your Class I medical device ARTG entries

 Export only entries (unlike normal Class I entries) list the individual products supplied under the entry, to facilitate issuing of a Certificate of Free Sale, and enabling overseas regulators to identify which products are covered by the entry.
 The TGA is upgrading its TBS system to have no limitations to the number of products under each entry.

 You can meet with the TGA to discuss how to optimise your entries.
-The TGA will make available a number of sessions in Sydney and Melbourne to meet with individual sponsors.
-Appointments are available in:

 To book a face to face session please contact the Medical Device Information Unit by phone or email (details below).
 Assistance can also be provided by telephone or email.